-Dutch/Canadian creative director, strategic thinker and producer with nearly 20 years of experience in the digital and integrated brand experience space.
+Dutch & Canadian creative director, producer and strategic thinker with over 20 years of experience in the digital and integrated brand experience space.

 What started as a career in development & design, turned to illustration, animation and story during the golden years of Flash.
-At the beginning, Timmer was employed at: White Iron, working on web projects for television shows such as Corner Gas and Taking It Off; Blatant (Absorb LMS); and Webtek.
+At the beginning, Timmer worked at: White Iron, on web productions for television shows such as Corner Gas and Taking It Off; Blatant (Absorb LMS); and Webtek.

-The following six years focused on design and art direction under the pseudonym ‘Beside’, working on digital and print projects for an international list of clients.
-During this time, Timmer also provided creative direction and production for festivals run by FITC in Toronto, New York City, Seoul, Hollywood, Chicago, and helped the festival find its feet in his homeland’s Amsterdam.
+The following six years focused on design and art direction under the pseudonym ‘Beside’, working on digital and print productions for an international list of clients.
+During this time, Timmer also provided creative direction and production design for festivals run by FITC in Toronto, New York City, Seoul, Hollywood, Chicago, and helped the annual festival find its feet in his homeland’s Amsterdam.